Tip management and EI/CPP Withholdings

 Information about employer EI and CPP contributions

-Managing employee tips efficiently and in compliance with Canadian tax laws can be a complex endeavour for employers.
-Tippl Inc. offers a streamlined solution to facilitate tip payments, but it might also be possible for employers to avoid withholdings under the Canada Pension Plan ("CPP") and Employment Insurance Act ("EIA") on tips paid by your customers to your employees (the "Withholdings").
+We found that managing employee tips efficiently and in compliance with Canadian tax laws can be a complex endeavour for employers!
+But, with the streamlined solution to facilitate tip payments that tippl offers, it might also be possible for employers to avoid withholdings under the Canada Pension Plan ("CPP") and Employment Insurance Act ("EIA") on tips paid by their customers to their employees (the "Withholdings").

 We explore this possibility below.